This post is written to my wife.

-Thank you for being my biggest encourager and never making the church wonder where your support is.
+Thank you for being my biggest encouragement and never making the church wonder where your support is.
 Even when the message stinks, you pretend it is wonderful!
 Even if you think I’m doing wrong your message to others is one of support.

-Thank you being a safe place…even letting me blow off steam at times.
+Thank you being a safe place to share – even letting me blow off steam at times.
 Ministry is hard.
 I’m glad my wife has big shoulders upon which to cry at times and an incredible faith to point me back where I belong.
 And, guts to tell me when I’m wrong.

 Thank you for knowing me best yet loving me most.
-Okay, contrary to public opinion , you know I’m not perfect.
+Okay, contrary to public opinion – you know I’m not perfect.
 Far from it.
 Yet, your love is always undeniable.
 I’m always amazed how you’d rather spend time with me than anyone.
 I know people in your life far more “fun” than me.

 Thank you for putting our marriage before any human relationship.
-At times, that’s meant you had to say no to others so you could say yes to me.
+At times, that has meant you had to say no to others so you could say yes to me.
 Thank you for the sacrifice.
 Thanks for helping build a marriage and family life the church can easily follow.

 Thank you for loving people and Jesus so passionately.
 The church knows it.
 Everyone knows it.
 You fully reflect that in all that you do!

 Thank you for respecting me unconditionally.
-You understand the frailty of a man’s ego and know it’s my greatest need and you fill it completely.
+You understand the frailty of a man’s ego and know it’s my greatest need.
+And, you fill it completely and consistently.